Access the Library and Data from HTML

-The Library will scan HTML contents of the page for markup directives and apply corresponding data and events once directives are recognized.
+The Library scans HTML contents of the page for markup directives.
+It applies corresponding data and events once directives are recognized.

 The markup directives allow your web page to "read" various bits of data from the Library and "set" variables or perform cart operations.
 Directives are available to access both product-level and order-level data.